irishgordo/harvester-wiki/Branch-Strategy.md

   - The dependency chart owner must update the [dependency charts](https://github.com/harvester/harvester/blob/master/deploy/charts/harvester/Chart.yaml) and image tags in the [`values.yaml` files](https://github.com/harvester/harvester/blob/master/deploy/charts/harvester/values.yaml) in the harvester/harvester repo.
 The operation must be done on the master and stable branches.
   - The add-on owner must update the add-on chart and image tag in the [`addons repo`](https://github.com/harvester/addons/blob/main/version_info).
 The operation must be done on the main and stable branches.
 - RC releases: nothing needs to be done here.
 The `v1.x.y-dev.z` versions are OK.
+- After the first RC release and formal releases: use the same strategy in sprint releases.
 - Formal release: the release captain must initiate an automatic task (TO ADD) to
   - Bump all dependencies/add-ons charts' version to `v1.x.y` and confirm charts are published.
   - Bump all dependencies/add-ons charts' image tags to `v1.x.y` and confirm images are published.